caioedut/cometta/README.md

 ## Variables

-Used to create css-like variables.
+Used to create CSS-like variables.

 ```js
 import { create, variables } from 'cometta';